Taiwan Church News: World War II to the present

+The newspaper experienced two periods of suspension: first, during the Sino-Japanese War when the Japanese authorities ordered its cessation (1942–1945), and second, due to the Nationalist government's ban on Taiwanese Hokkien (April–November 1969).
+It resumed publication in December of the same year with content in Mandarin, and its publication continues to the present day.

 In 1895 Taiwan became a colony of Japan.
-In 1942 the Japan/Imperial Japanese government, now at war with the Allied countries including China, Britain, Australia, New Zealand, the United States and Canada, expelled missionaries from Taiwan.
+In 1942 the Imperial Japanese government, now at war with the Allied countries including China, Britain, Australia, New Zealand, the United States and Canada, expelled missionaries from Taiwan.
 The press was closed.
 In 1945, after the Kuomintang (Chinese Nationalists) assumed one-party rule over Taiwan, the Taiwan Church News resumed publication.

 In 1969 the printing of the Taiwan Church News in Pe̍h-ōe-jī was banned by the Kuomintang government as part of an effort to discourage use of local languages.
 The publication thereafter employed Mandarin Chinese characters.
 Even after the restrictions were lifted in the 1980s, Mandarin continued to be the dominant language, with "native languages" (Taiwanese Hokkien, Hakka and Formosan languages) confined to a "Mother Tongue Section" from 1991 onwards.

 On several occasions under one-party Kuomintang rule the magazine was confiscated by authorities for running articles on forbidden topics.
 A discussion of the February 28 Incident saw the entire print run of 6,700 copies seized in 1987.
 The publication proved to be in the vanguard, however.
 When Lee Tung-hui became Taiwan's president the following year, setting society on a path toward modern democracy, 2-28 became a matter of open public discussion.

 The modern incarnation of the periodical takes the form of a weekly magazine, plus ad hoc English reports on the organization's website.